 This half-term we will be developing our writing skills through a range of exciting and engaging texts linked to the learning challenge which will inspire the children’s writing.
-We will begin the half-term by exploring the imaginative picture book ‘Journey’.
-The children will be introduced to this book in a very exciting way where they will go on a special journey around the school discovering parts of the story and maybe some magic along the way!
-After ‘Journey’, we will be moving onto a non-fiction book about the Wright Brothers.
+We will begin the half-term by exploring the imaginative books ‘Don’t Look in This Book’ by Samuel Langley-Swain and ‘Knock Knock Who’s there?’ by Sally Grindley and Anthony Browne.
+After this, we will be moving onto a non-fiction book about the Wright Brothers.
 The children will be developing their writing skills whilst covering a range of text types.
 The main focus will be on sentence structure, simple punctuation and grammar, and developing the use of adjectives and conjunctions to extend and build interest in their sentences.

-Guided reading sessions will take place three times a week, just like in Year 1.
+Guided reading sessions will take place three times a week.
 The children will spend two weeks on their group book and are given a range of learning opportunities in each guided reading session.
 They read the book with a teacher, read the book with a buddy, carry out an independent task with the book, such as finding verbs with ing and ed endings, and they carry out a reading comprehension task with an adult.
 During the reading comprehension task, the children are taught to think more deeply about the story and its content.
-They will answer simple retrieval questions, but also questions about the setting, the plot and the character's feelings or motivations.
+They will answer simple retrieval questions, but also questions about the setting, the plot and the characters’ feelings or motivations.
 The children are also given opportunities to discuss their opinions about a text, stating whether they enjoyed it, or whether they have read something similar.
-Keep up those bedtime stories at home and chatting about your favourite parts!
+Keep up those bedtime stories at home and enjoy chatting about your favourite parts!

 This half term we will begin with a unit on place value.
 This will involve exploring the numbers up to 100 in lots of different ways.
 The children will be reading and writing the numbers in digits and words, making and drawing the numbers in different ways, comparing and ordering the numbers and partitioning the numbers to solve problems.
 We will then move on to addition and subtraction.
 The children will recap some of the methods they learnt in Year 1, before moving onto addition and subtraction with numbers up to 100.
 The children will use lots of apparatus and pictures to support their learning to ensure that they have a really thorough understanding of the concepts.

-Throughout the half term we will be playing lots of games to practise key number facts as well as the 2, 3, 5 and 10 times tables.
+Throughout the half term we will be playing lots of games to practise key number facts as well as 2 times tables.

 In science, we will be learning about animals.
 To link with our flying learning challenge, we will be focussing on birds!
 The children will sort birds into groups, looking at their different features such as beaks, ability to fly or their habitat.
 They will also learn about the different body parts of birds and how these compare to other animals.
 They will look at how scientists group animals and have a go at creating a branching tree to group animals using different criteria.